keisenbrand/flix/README.md

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
+- [MBProgressHUD](https://cocoapods.org/?q=progress) - class that displays HUD when work is being done in a background thread

+Clapperboard by Björn Andersson from the Noun Project
 ## License

     Copyright [yyyy] [name of copyright owner]